-In the classic hangman game, the teacher provides a list of words and a tip or theme.
+The snowman game, you might also know as the classic hangman game.
+Here the teacher provides a list of words and a tip or theme.
 Student guess letters, in order to find the right word.

 - to introduce yourself as a teacher.
 What are your hobbies/ favourite food?
 Let the students guess.

 - to introduce a new theme or topic

 - to let student spell difficult words correctly

 - to summarize a topic or story in a few words.
 Those words are important keywords that students have to guess